Skip to content

 3. Select the camel-assistant.json file located in the langflow directory of this demo.

-After uploading, the agent workflow will load onto the canvas, looking like this:
+After uploading, the agent workflow will load onto the canvas.

-Next, we need to configure LangFlow's global settings to connect it to our running services.
+Configure LangFlow's global settings to connect it to the running services on OpenShift.

 1. Set Global Variables and Credentials